Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, the talks were overshadowed by the absence of finance ministers from several key member states including the US, China, India and Japan and cuts in foreign aid by major economies such as the US and UK, amid rising geopolitical tensions.

-South African Finance Minister Enoch Godongwana said he was “unhappy” that the G20 meeting failed to produce a joint communique.
+South African Finance Minister Enoch Godongwana said he was “disappointed” that the G20 meeting failed to produce a joint communique.
 “I won’t name… any specific countries, but climate issues are becoming a challenge for the first time.
 I think there is a view that we should be prioritizing other things than the climate finance that is needed,” he said.

 In an earlier press conference, Mr Godongwana said that despite differences in views on how to proceed with climate action, "there is a general consensus against protectionism and economic fragmentation".

-Bank of Japan Governor Kazuo Ueda told reporters after the meeting that "the G20's common view is that if downside risks such as geopolitical tensions and supply chain disruptions occur, it could hinder the G20 's goal of achieving sustainable and balanced global growth."
+Bank of Japan Governor Kazuo Ueda told reporters after the meeting that "the G20's common view is that if downside risks such as geopolitical tensions and supply chain disruptions occur, it could hinder the G20's goal of achieving sustainable and balanced global growth."

 On the global economy, the brief noted that growth patterns varied across economies and said various risks and trends were discussed.
 “Inflation has declined, supported by well-adjusted monetary policies and the unwinding of supply shocks, although progress has varied across countries,” the brief said.